facebookincubator/antlir/website/docs/coding-conventions/python.md

 ### Avoid `unittest.mock` when possible

--   To unit-test `fs_image` code, design testable interfaces from day 1.
+-   To unit-test `antlir` code, design testable interfaces from day 1.
 -   Also design code to permit bottom-up easy integration tests -- these are worth far more than mock tests.
 -   When it's necessary to cut out a dependency from a test (because it's heavy,